 Although dealing primarily with food hygiene, some health and safety guidance will be included.
-You are still advised to seek further information and direct advice from your local environmental health service within your local council.

 Catering at an outdoor event or from mobile facilities is a high risk activity and will always carry with it the possibility of causing food poisoning to a large number of people.
 There is a general requirement in the hygiene legislation for all food businesses to be operated in a hygienic manner.
-However, the remaining advice is recommended as it may be necessary to help you to meet a legal requirement or to achieve good management practice.